+- Partial path of the bigsdb.pl script used to access the database.
+See user authentication.

+• separate dataset

-- Semi-colon separated list of links to related BIGSdb databases on the system.
-This should be in the form of database configuration name followed by a '|' and the description, e.g. 'pubmlst_neisseria_isolates|Isolates'.
-This is used to populate the menu items. - · script_path_includes - Partial path of the bigsdb.pl script used to access the database.
-See user authentication. - separate_dataset - Treat database configuration as though it was a separate database for the purposes of handling submissions and curators: either 'yes' or 'no', default 'no'.
+- Treat database configuration as though it was a separate database for the purposes of handling submissions and curators: either 'yes' or 'no', default 'no'.
 Submissions will be tagged with the configuration name and will only be visible within that configuration.
-Curators can be limited to specific configurations by populating the curator_configs table.
-This also affects whether they are notified of submissions. - seq_export_limit - Overrides the sequence export limit (records x loci) in the Sequence Export plugin.
-Default: '1000000'. - · sets - Use sets: either 'yes' or 'no', default 'no'. - set id - Force the use of a specific set when accessing database via this XML configuration: Value is the name of the set. - · start codons - Semi-colon separated list of start codons to allow.
-Note that this list will replace the built-in defaults of ATG, GTG, and TTG, and is used for all functions that require recognising complete coding sequences. - · submissions - Enable automated submission system: either 'yes' or 'no', default 'no' (version 1.11+). - The curate_script and query_script paths should also be set, either in the bigsdb.conf file (for site-wide configuration) or within the system attribute of config.xml. - submissions_deleted_days - Overrides the default number of days before closed submissions are deleted from the system.
-Default: '90'. - total_pending_submissions - Overrides the total limit on pending submissions that a user can submit via the web submission system.
-Default: '20'. - user_job_quota - Integer with number of offline jobs that can be queued or currently running for this database by any specific user - this parameter is only effective if users have to log in. - webroot - URL of web root, which can be relative or absolute.
+Curators can be limited to specific configurations by populating the curator configs table.
+This also affects whether they are notified of submissions.

+• seq export limit

+- Overrides the sequence export limit (records x loci) in the Sequence Export plugin.
+Default: '1000000'.

+· sets

+- Use sets: either 'yes' or 'no', default 'no'.

+• set id

+Force the use of a specific set when accessing database via this XML configuration: Value is the name of the set.

+· start codons

+- Semi-colon separated list of start codons to allow.
+Note that this list will replace the built-in defaults of ATG, GTG, and TTG, and is used for all functions that require recognising complete coding sequences.

+· submissions

+- Enable automated submission system: either 'yes' or 'no', default 'no' (version 1.11+). - The curate\script and query\script paths should also be set, either in the bigsdb.conf file (for site-wide configuration) or within the system attribute of config.xml.

+submissions\deleted\days

+- Overrides the default number of days before closed submissions are deleted from the system.
+Default: '90'.

+• total\pending\submissions

+Overrides the total limit on pending submissions that a user can submit via the web submission system.
+Default: '20'.

+• user\job\quota

+- Integer with number of offline jobs that can be queued or currently running for this database by any specific user - this parameter is only effective if users have to log in.

+· webroot

+URL of web root, which can be relative or absolute.
 This is used to provide a hyperlinked item in the dropdown menu.
+Default '/'.

+· webroot\label

-Default '/'. - · webroot label - Label text for the breadcrumb link defined by the webroot value.
+Label text for the breadcrumb link defined by the webroot value.
 This can be formatted using Markdown.
-Currently only supports italics and bold.
+Currently only supports \italics\ and \\bold\\.